DuCanhGH/DuCanhGH/README.md

 - A place to share videos.

-- Chat (if I actually get the time).
+- Chat (if I can actually get around to it).

 ## Features that need fixes:

 - Comment and reply system.

-- Accessibility (75 score bonk).
+- Accessibility (95!). //almost done.

-- SEO.
+- SEO. //Google can now index any pages on the site.

 - UI.

 - Logo (I don't like getting into troubles with msft, of friggin' course).

-- Load time (too slow).
+- Load time. //done, great scores from browserstack.com.

 - More.